gavinlyonsrepo/TM1638plus/README.md

 --------------------------------------------
 * Name: TM1638plus
-* Description: An Arduino library to display data on a 8-digit TM1638 seven segment module This module is for the (KEY & LED) variant which has 8 LED's and 8 Push buttons.
+* Description: An Arduino library to display data on a 8-digit TM1638 seven segment module This module supports the (8 KEY & 8 LED) variant which has 8 LED's and 8 Push buttons, and the (16 KEY)(QFY) variant which has 16 pushbuttons.
 * Author: Gavin Lyons.
 * Development platform: Arduino UNO